 A: We encourage using the Plate Model for Healthy Eating.
 That does imply initial portion control, but we think of it as a place to start that builds in a stopping point where we can assess whether we’re satisfied.
 The Hunger Scale helps us do that assessment.

 Q: How do you separate ‘human drive’ from other types of hunger, e.g., emotional eating/compulsive eating/bingeing?
 Especially if we see all types of hunger as out of our control?

 A: Intuitive eating can help us get rid of emotional eating that arises from feelings of failure about our ability to successfully diet/count calories.
 But it takes more than intuitive eating to overcome emotional eating that isn’t about what or how we eat.
 It’s a good support tool, though, as we work through emotional eating struggles.

-I agree nutrition information, maybe including calorie estimates, can be helpful if we use it sensibly.
-The real problem is that so many of us are caught up in the diet mentality that we only use calorie information in one way, and it’s a way that generally doesn’t help us if we’re struggling with healthy weights.
+I agree nutrition information, maybe including calorie estimates, may be helpful if we use it sensibly.
+The real problem is that so many of us are caught up in the diet mentality that we only use calorie information in one way, and it’s a way that generally doesn’t help us if we’re struggling with achieving and maintaining a healthy weight.

 Do you have questions about intuitive eating/mindful eating?
 If you’ve tried it, share with us your experience — was it a challenge, did it feel natural to you, are you convinced it’s the way to go…or not?

 Learn More About Our Nutrition & Eating Behaviors Program